 Ezekiel says that the city of Tyre made fun of Jerusalem when they lost a war.

 What is the first thing the prophet predicted?
-Many nations would come against Tyre

 "The enemy soldiers will destroy the walls of Tyre and pull down her towers.
 I will also scrape the topsoil from her land.
 I will make Tyre a bare rock.